SirishaJP/Integration-API/README.md

     print(tweet)

 ## License
-This package is open-source and is available under the MIT License.
+This package is open-source and is available under the Apache License Version 2.0.